-The House of Commons voted Dec.
-11 to keep the Criminal Code protection for religious officials and worship.
-Bill C-51 will now be debated and voted on in the Senate.
+Bill C-51, which now proposes to keep the Criminal Code protection for religious officials and worship, is currently being debated and voted on in the Senate.
+It was passed by the House of Commons Dec.
+11.

 An initial draft of the bill proposed to remove the section that spells out these legal protections.
 But the Justice Committee voted on Nov.
 8 to amend Bill C-51 to retain the section.